ErezAmihud/dearmor/README.md

 # dearmor
 This is a repo to deobfuscate pyarmor files.

-Right now I can obfuscate functions in the obfuscated file.
+Right now I can get an obfuscated file source, only if this is the only file.

 ### Method
 I assume you have an obfuscated py and the pytransform module+dll in the same place.
 To extract it you can use [python-exe-unpacker](https://github.com/countercept/python-exe-unpacker) to make runable pyc files.
 Then you need to delete all the files that are not the main ones.
 This may not be the full process, open an issue if you want me to write the full one.